 Relegation-threatened West Ham United will assess the fitness of five players ahead of Friday’s Premier League clash with basement club Wolverhampton Wanderers at the London Stadium.

-Key attacker Crysencio Summerville has missed the last three matches with a calf problem and remains a doubt, while Konstantinos Mavropanos (head), Jean-Clair Todibo (calf), Callum Wilson (unspecified) and Lukasz Fabianski (back) also missed the penalty-shootout loss to Leeds in the FA Cup last weekend.
+Key attacker Crysencio Summerville has missed the last three matches with a calf problem and remains a doubt, while Jean-Clair Todibo (calf), Callum Wilson (unspecified) and Lukasz Fabianski (back) also missed the penalty-shootout loss to Leeds in the FA Cup last weekend.

 Right-back Aaron Wan-Bissaka missed the defeat against Leeds after DR Congo insisted on keeping the national team squad in Kinshasa to celebrate their World Cup qualification with the country's president last week.
-The 28-year-old returned to West Ham training on Tuesday, though, and he could be available to start against Wolves.
+The 28-year-old returned to West Ham training on Tuesday, though, and he will be available for selection against Wolves.

 El Hadji Malick Diouf should continue at left-back ahead of Oliver Scarles, while Tomas Soucek could be recalled to link up with newly-capped Portugal international Mateus Fernandes and either Soungoutou Magassa or Freddie Potts in centre-midfield.